chocolocked/DSComputing/README.md

 # DSComputing
 Some experiments/explorations related to Data Science Computing.
-Especially covid-19 projections with RNN, and visualizations with interactive map tracker and predictions.
+Especially covid-19 projections with LSTM/GRU deep learning models, and visualizations with interactive map tracker and predictions.

 ## Project organization